Training Plans · Simple Running Guides

 What if I miss a run?

-Don’t try to make it up.
-Missing one run doesn’t matter.
-Trying to squeeze a missed long run into a rest day causes injuries.
-The rule is: move forward, not backward.
-If you miss a week, repeat the previous week instead of jumping ahead.
+Do not try to make up every missed run.
+Missing one run usually does not matter.
+The bigger mistake is squeezing missed hard workouts into rest days and turning the week into a pile-up.
+The simple rule is: move forward, not backward.
+If you miss most of a week, repeat the previous week instead of jumping ahead.

 Can I run more days than the plan suggests?

-Only if the extra runs are truly easy.
-Adding more intensity to a plan almost always backfires.
-If you feel like you need more volume, make your easy runs slightly longer rather than adding another hard workout.
+Only if the extra running is truly easy and you are recovering well.
+Adding more intensity to a plan often backfires.
+If you want a little more volume, it is usually safer to make easy runs slightly longer rather than adding another hard workout.

 How do I know my goal pace?